Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Want to add a romantic touch to your garden or vase?
 Grow Lavateras!
 The flowers look like mini hollyhock blooms.
 These grow very easily from seeds planted in spring and create bush-like plants with very sturdy blooms.

-This is a taller plant that works well as a back border, or as a stand-alone hedge border.
+This is a taller plant that works well as a back border or as a stand-alone hedge border.

-Colours: white, purple, pink
+Colors: White, purple, pink

 Height: 3-8 feet